Chandu5335/project-frt/README.md

 # project-frt
 A web application which makes us to buy a HOUSE easily.
-We call this management as RealEstate Management System.
+We call this management as RealEstate Management System.I used html,Css,javaScript to build may project pleasent.
 Here I used two azure services.
 1.QnA makers(online chatbot)
 2.Static Web App(To host/deploy my project)